ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma_2/concept_model.rst

 1.0 Background
 ++++++++++++++

-This page describes Phase 2 our multiple myeloma simulation project for Sanofi.
-:ref:`Phase 1 <2019_concept_model_vivarium_sanofi_multiple_myeloma>` initially
-focused on a planned multiple myeloma patient registry, but registry enrollment has been much lower than expected, so it is no longer a current focus of the client.
-Instead, we will use our microsimulation to help Sanofi answer various business questions about their new drug SARCLISA (isatuximab).
+This page describes Phase 2 our multiple myeloma simulation project. :ref:`Phase 1 <2019_concept_model_vivarium_sanofi_multiple_myeloma>` initially focused on a planned multiple myeloma patient registry, but registry enrollment has been much lower than expected, so it is no longer a current focus of the client.
+Instead, we will use our microsimulation to help the client answer various business questions about their new drug isatuximab.

 * Phase 1 :ref:`concept model
   <2019_concept_model_vivarium_sanofi_multiple_myeloma>` and `HUB page